Crunch-io/ta-da/content/dev/features/dataset-folders.md

 ## Organizing

-If you are a data owner, you now have new abilities to create folders and move datasets between folders.
+If you are a data owner, you can create folders, move datasets between folders, and grant other users access to a specific folder.

+To create a folder, click the dataset name and select **New Folder** from the dropdown.

+{{< figure src="dev/features/images/folders-add-folder.png" class="img-fluid">}}

+This opens the **New Folder** dialog, where you can name the new folder.

+{{< figure src="dev/features/images/folders-create-folder.png" class="img-fluid">}}

+To move a dataset or folder to a new folder, hover over it in the dataset list, click the down-arrow to open a dropdown, and select **Move to...**.

+{{< figure src="dev/features/images/folders-move-to-menu.png" class="img-fluid">}}

+This opens the **Move to** dialog that you can use to move the selected dataset or folder to any folder where you have write access (including your **Personal** folder).

+{{< figure src="dev/features/images/move-to-dialog.png" class="img-fluid">}}

+To give other users access to a folder you have created, open that folder and then click its name in the header and select **Members**.
+Add users or teams who should have access to this folder.
+Note that any users who have access to the parent folder will automatically have access to this one, but they will not appear in the list.

 See [the help site](http://support.crunch.io/articles/ceXXoAEi/Organizing-Datasets-Early-Access) for more information on these features.